nethereal/SR2Logger-PSDashboard/readme.md

 To close the panes:
 	click in an individual pane, and hit Alt+F4
 (I will be adding some gui control elements in the future)

+YOU MUST CLOSE ALL THE PANES FOR THE PROGRAM TO GRACEFULLY EXIT
 ***